lgbarrere/CCCharles-Random/README.md

 The Overlay gives a list of useful shortcuts to test newly added features (speed boost, teleportation, item swap, ...).

 ## Recommendations
+> [!TIP]
-For a better understanding of how to setup this project, some paths in this documentation are replaced by keywords as follows and should be known :
+> For a better understanding of how to setup this project, some paths in this documentation are replaced by keywords as follows and should be known :
 * **\<ProjectFolder\>** is the path to this project once it is downloaded, for instance **D:/UEProject/CCCharles-Random/**
 * **\<GameFolder\>** is the path to folder containing all the files necessary to launch the game, for instance **D:/Program Files (x86)/Steam/steamapps/common/Choo-Choo Charles/**